Skip to content

 4. MSPs Can Offer Sophisticated Security Services, Such as Advanced Threat Detection

-Cybersecurity-focused MSPs can provide a wide range of sophisticated security services that go beyond basic antivirus and firewall protection, encompassing features such as:
+Cybersecurity-focused MSPs can provide a wide range of sophisticated security services that go beyond basic antivirus and firewall protection—services that are critical for contractors seeking to meet CMMC Level 2 compliance requirements and align with FedRAMP-equivalent cloud standards.
+These can include:

 Advanced Threat Detection and Response - With Managed Detection and Response (MDR), businesses get 24/7 monitoring of networks and endpoints for suspicious activity, coupled with rapid response to contain and mitigate threats.
 Endpoint Detection and Response (EDR) uses behavioral analysis and machine learning to identify and stop sophisticated attacks.
 Security Information and Event Management (SIEM) conducts centralized log collection and analysis to correlate security events, identify patterns, and detect potential threats.